 Periodontitis can be quite the cause for concern when untreated.
-Understanding the causes, treatment options, and other factors can help your overall dental health.
-Our dentist in NW Calgary encourages regular dental check-ups to prevent this disease, but there are still some warning signs you can catch on your own.
+Understanding the causes, treatment options, and other factors can help your dental health.
+Our dentist in NW Calgary encourages regular dental check-ups to prevent this disease, but you can still catch some warning signs on your own.

 Here, we dive into everything you need to know about how to recognize, prevent, and treat periodontitis.